samizdatco/skia-canvas/docs/api/imagedata.md

 The Sharp library is an optional dependency that you must [install separately][sharp_npm]
 :::

-The contents of the canvas can be copied into a [Sharp][sharp] image object, allowing you to make use of the extensive image-processing and optimization features offered by the library.
+The contents of the ImageData can be copied into a [Sharp][sharp] image object, allowing you to make use of the extensive image-processing and optimization features offered by the library.
+The `ImageData`'s `colorType` will be used when handing off the buffer and its `colorSpace` will be incorporated as an ICC profile.

 See the [`loadImageData()`](#loadimagedata) helper for details on converting the `Sharp` object back into an `ImageData`.

 ## Helpers
 ### `loadImageData()`